-Defines the API for the TLS session cache so that the data storage scheme can be replaced by defining a new callback module implementing this API.
+Defines the API for the TLS session cache (pre TLS-1.3) so that the data storage scheme can be replaced by defining a new callback module implementing this API.

 Data Types

 '''

 session_cache_ref() = any()

 session_cache_key() = {partial_key(), ssl:session_id()}

 A key to an entry in the session cache.

 partial_key()

 The opaque part of the key.
 Does not need to be handled by the callback.

 session()

 '''